kuma35/thinking-forth-jp/sphinx/chapter5.rst

     SAY is the perfect choice for vectoring HELLO into an execution variable.
-(When I first wrote this example for Starting Forth, I called it VERSION. reviewed the manuscript and suggested SAY, which is clearly much better.)
+(When I first wrote this example for Starting Forth, I called it VERSION.
+Moore reviewed the manuscript and suggested SAY, which is clearly much better.)

 I’M HARRY